B i o g r a p h y

 As a soloist, Hollókői has performed throughout Hungary, England, Germany, Italy, Finland, Austria, Netherland and Japan.
 He regularly leads orchestras with his violin, and is founder of Taiga Quartet.
 In 2010 he had the honour of sharing the podium with Eiji Oue on the "NDR Musiktag - Hannover" (Vivaldi: Seasons).
 He has been invited to international festivals, including the Young Hungarian Talents in Focus in London, Herbstliche Musiktage in Bad Urach and Helsinki's Musica Nova.
 He worked as concertmaster with Joensuu City Orchestra and Vaasa City Orchestra for two seasons.

-Besides a degree in symphony and opera conducting from Leif Segerstam and Jorma Panula at the Sibelius Academy, Hollókői received a master's degree from the Dutch National Master Orchestral Conducting program under Jac van Steen, Kenneth Montgomery and Ed Spanjaard.
-He participated in the master classes of Kurt Masur, Johannes Schläefli, Zoltán Peskó, Atso Almila and Yuri Simonov.
+Aside from a degree in symphony and opera conducting from Leif Segerstam and Jorma Panula at the Sibelius Academy, Hollókői received a master's degree from the Dutch National Master Orchestral Conducting program under Jac van Steen, Kenneth Montgomery and Ed Spanjaard.
+He participated in the master classes of Kurt Masur at the prestigious Verbier Festival, Johannes Schläefli, Zoltán Peskó, Atso Almila and Yuri Simonov.

-Hollókői Huba was one of the three finalists of the 53rd Besancon International Conducting Competition in 2013.
+Hollókői Huba received several prizes both from notable violin and conducting competitions such as: János Koncz Violin Competition, 2nd Citta'di Brescia Giancarlo Facchinetti International Conducting Competition.
+He was one of the three finalists of the 53rd Besancon International Conducting Competition in 2013.
 In 2014, he received a scholarship from the Anton Kersjes Fonds, and in 2019 the scholarship of the Finnish Cultural Foundation.

 [Photo: Zsófi Raffay]